 The Board has the overall responsibility in overseeing sound risk management and internal control systems and reviewing its effectiveness annually.
 Such systems are designed to manage rather than eliminate the risk of failure to achieve business objectives, and can only provide reasonable and not absolute assurance against material misstatement or loss.
-For the year ended 31 March 2016, the Board confirms that it has through the Audit Committee conducted a review of the effectiveness of the Group's risk management and internal control systems and considers the systems are effective and adequate.
+For the year ended 31 March 2017, the Board confirms that it has through the Audit Committee conducted a review of the effectiveness of the Group's risk management and internal control systems and considers the systems are effective and adequate.
+The Board also received a written confirmation from the CEO in which the management confirmed that the Group's risk management and internal control systems were effective and adequate throughout the year ending 31 March 2017.